Updated on June 28, 2021

-As a parent, you want the best for your child, and want to make sure they’re fully prepared before heading off to college.
-When it comes to money management, use the three tips below to help them get ready for financial independence.
+As a parent, you want the best for your child and want to make sure they’re fully prepared before heading off to college.
+When it comes to teaching them about money management, use the three tips below to help them get ready for financial independence.

 1. Make Sure They’re Educated

-Arm your student with information to make sure they know the basics of personal finances.
+Arm your student with personal finance basics.
 Some topics to cover with them include:

 - How to use an ATM